Full Body Workout Plan: Train 2, 3, or 4 Days a Week

 | Friday | Moderate pull, isolation focus |

-Honest note: at 4 days, upper/lower is usually the simpler choice.
-It delivers the same 2x+ frequency without needing careful exercise rotation to avoid overlapping fatigue.
-Choose 4-day full body if you genuinely prefer whole-body sessions; choose upper/lower if you just want the best default.
+Honest note: at 4 days, upper/lower is usually simpler.
+It distributes the week without requiring as much exercise rotation to manage overlap.
+Choose 4-day full body if you genuinely prefer whole-body sessions; choose upper/lower if you want the easier default.
 The best workout split guide compares both.

 How to progress a full body plan